-- 3.232 for coordinating and formulating plans and actively promoting support for both current and long-range programs to meet the developmental needs; - 3.233 for periodic reports of progress to the chief administrative officer of the component institution and the development board on the plans and programs of the advisory council; and - 3.234 for establishing a continuing program of collection and dissemination of information regarding gifts and endowments. - 3.24 At periodic intervals, the dean or director shall lay before his advisory council descriptions of current development needs. - 3.25 The work of all advisory councils shall be considered a part of the work of component institution development boards. - 3.3 Under the provisions of Section 4 of this Chapter, an advisory council may, but need not, have an associated internal foundation.
+- 3.23 A component institution advisory council shall have responsibility within that school, college or comparable unit: - 3.231 for studying and developing private fund needs; - 3.232 for coordinating and formulating plans and actively promoting support for both current and long-range programs to meet the developmental needs; - 3.233 for periodic reports of progress to the chief administrative officer of the component institution and the development board on the plans and programs of the advisory council; and - 3.234 for establishing a continuing program of collection and dissemination of information regarding gifts and endowments. - 3.24 At periodic intervals, the dean or director shall lay before his advisory council descriptions of current development needs. - 3.25 The work of all advisory councils shall be considered a part of the work of component institution development boards. - 3.3 Under the provisions of Section 4 of this Chapter, an advisory council may, but need not, have an associated internal foundation.